Introduction to Gamification in Corporate Training

 - Develop interest

-Gamification in corporate training has also proven to yield better task completion rates and increased chances of practical usage and application of learning at work if executed correctly.
-As with all other techniques, the effect can be the exact opposite if the execution of this idea is not well planned.
+Gamification in corporate training has also been proven to yield better task completion rates and increased chances of practical usage and application of learning at work if executed correctly.

 Benefits of Gamification in Corporate Training